-TITLE SYSTEMATIC EVALUATION FREQUENCY PROCEDURES FOR PROMOTION Adjoint Determined by department Determined by During final year of appointment, which may be for no more than 4 years During final year of appointment, which may be for no more than 4 N/A Adjunct department years N/A Assistant N/A N/A None.
-Temporary less- than-6-month appointment only.
-Attendant Rank Determined by department N/A Promotion (change in title) and review are tied to regular appointment review.
-Instructor Determined by College based on end-date of appointment During final year of appointment, which may be for no more than 3 years The same documentation as required for a regular review, provided the employee is eligible based on promotion requirements (time in rank, etc.) Lecturer Determined by department N/A Dept or employee may request consideration for instructor appointment, generally after 3 years of at least half-time service.
-Scholar in Residence Determined by College based on end-date of appointment During final year of appointment, which may be for no more than 3 years N/a Visiting N/A N/A Temporary appointment.
-No promotion available.
+PROCEDURES FOR TITLE SYSTEMATIC EVALUATION FREQUENCY PROMOTION

+During final year of

+appointment, which may

+Determined by be for no more than 4

+Adjoint department years N/A

+During final year of

+appointment, which may

+Determined by be for no more than 4

+Adjunct department years N/A

+None Temperary less

+None.
+Temporary less- than-6-month

+Assistant NI/A NI/A

+Assistant N/A N/A appointment only.

+Promotion (change in

+Data made a dila c title) and review are tied

+Attacadant Dank Determined by N1/A to regular appointment

+Attendant Rank department N/A review.

+The same documentation

+as required for a regular

+review, provided the

+During final year of employee is eligible

+Determined by College appointment, which may based on promotion

+based on end-date of be for no more than 3 requirements (time in

+Instructor appointment years rank, etc.)

+Dept or employee may

+request consideration for

+instructor appointment,

+Determined by generally after 3 years of

+Lecturer department N/A at least half-time service.

+During final year of

+Determined by College appointment, which may

+based on end-date of be for no more than 3

+Scholar in Residence appointment years N/a

+Temporary appointment.

+Visiting N/A N/A No promotion available.

+visitiriy 1 N/7 1 N/ /\(\tau\) TNO PROFITIOLION available.